Alzheimer's Screenings Often Left Out Of Seniors' Wellness Exams

 Yet because doctors often skip the evaluation, many seniors are diagnosed only when they are severely impaired, Fargo says.
 As a result, it is often too late for the patient to plan for the future or enter a clinical trial.

 "The first person who gets a drug that stops their Alzheimer's disease will get that drug in the context of a clinical trial," Fargo says.
-"And that's only going happen to someone who knows they have cognitive decline."
+"And that's only going to happen to someone who knows they have cognitive decline."

 The report found that 82 percent of seniors think it's important to have their thinking and memory checked out regularly.
 And 94 percent of primary care physicians say it's important to assess every patient 65 and older for cognitive impairment.